Conference dates: 30 October–2 November 2024

 Museums and Sustainability

-• Katrīna Kūkoja (Latvian Museum of Literature and Music), Elīna Kursīte (Latvian Museum of Literature and Music) and Leonarda Kestere (Latvian Museum of Literature and Music), Preservation For The Future: Aligning Museum Policy With Sustainability Goals
+• Katrīna Kūkoja (Latvian Museum of Literature and Music), Elīna Kursīte (Latvian Museum of Literature and Music) and Leonarda Ķestere (Latvian Museum of Literature and Music), Preservation for the Future: Aligning Museum Policy with Sustainability Goals

 Renovation and Repair 1

-• Iida Kalakoski (Tampere University), Building Repair As A Learning Process
+• Iida Kalakoski (Tampere University), Building Repair As a Learning Process

-• Sigrun Thorgrimsdottir (University of Gothenburg), Byggnadsvård: Mobilising Alternative Narratives Of Building Care
+• Sigrun Thorgrimsdottir (University of Gothenburg), Byggnadsvård: Mobilising Alternative Narratives of Building Care

 Resilient Community Practices

-• Sunna Kovanen (Brandenburg University of Technology Cottbus-Senftenberg) and Lilian Pungas (University Duisburg-Essen & Friedrich Schiller University Jena), On Babushkas And Postcapitalism: Theorising Diverse Economies From The Global East
+• Sunna Kovanen (Brandenburg University of Technology Cottbus-Senftenberg) and Lilian Pungas (University Duisburg-Essen; Friedrich Schiller University Jena), On Babushkas and Post-capitalism: Theorising Diverse Economies from the Global East

-• Dagmar Narusson (University of Tartu), Anneli Kährik (University of Tartu), Aet Annist (University of Tartu), Bianka Plüschke-Altof (University of Tartu) and Lilian Pungas (University of Tartu), Community Garden As A Citizen Space – Analysing The Transformative Potential Of Emajõe Garden In Tartu
+• Dagmar Narusson (University of Tartu), Anneli Kährik (University of Tartu), Aet Annist (University of Tartu), Bianka Plüschke-Altof (University of Tartu) and Lilian Pungas (University of Tartu), Community Garden As a Citizen Space: Analysing the Transformative Potential of Emajõe Garden in Tartu

 13:30-14:30